henrietta-k/adapt-learning-wiki/Styling-your-course.md

 Remember to use handlebars helpers to make sure only the html that needs to be displayed is rendered.
 More information about handlebars can be found [here](http://handlebarsjs.com/).

+###Theme Javascript

+The theme javascript file found in the ```/js/``` folder should be used to add any additional theming that cannot be done using just html/css.
+For example you could use this to fade in an image when the page loads.

+It's strongly recommended that the theme shouldn't be setting any attributes on models, you can however use classes if say you want an effect on a particular page.

+You can use the [core events](https://github.com/adaptlearning/adapt_framework/wiki/List-of-core-events) to add an effect on say a page postRender event.

 ###How to modify the vanilla theme

 Locate the vanilla theme from the following directory: